NghiaTranUIT/nghiatranuit.github.io/_posts/2017-03-04-diff-in-real-world-ios-part-2.markdown

 With DiffTransform, we can store “kind of transform”, the index, and the real data at the same object, with less code as possible 😉

-In few trivial programming language like Java or Objective-C, it’s impossible unfortunately.
+In few trivial programming language like Java or objc, it’s impossible unfortunately.
 We must create class and enum, but from Swift 2.0, we can do it.
 It’s save me a lot of redundancy code.
 Less code, less bug.
 You know 🤘🏽

 In case it’s first time you’ve heard it.
 Take a look at [Generic Enum](https://appventure.me/2015/10/17/advanced-practical-enum-examples/#sec-2-3) and [Enum with associated-value](https://appventure.me/2015/10/17/advanced-practical-enum-examples/#sec-1-5)